meashiri/ctf-writeups/gh-pages/content/posts/202309-csaw/index.md

 ![](lottery_tickets.jpg)

-In summary, out strategy is to 3 pairs of numbers along the connected lines in the Fano plane, so that any two numbers are in atleast one of the six numbers selected.
+In summary, out strategy is to take 3 pairs of numbers along the 7 connected lines in the Fano plane, so that any two numbers are in atleast one of the six numbers selected.
+By creating 5 sets of these tickets, we can cover any two numbers in the range `1..70`.
+The total number of tickets used is `7 x 5 = 35`, costing a total of 35.
+The minimum prize guaranteed in each turn for a pair of matches is 36.
+Hence there is a minimum, positive expected outcome of 1 for every turn.

 ```python
 from pwn import *